 Landew continued with its owners of the same name until the Fifteenth Century, when, in the 36th year of Henry VI., 1457, John Blyghe, of Botathan (in the South Petherwin parish), the heir of William de Landue, conveyed the estate to John Page, who appears to have been M.P. for Launceston, 7 Edward IV., 1467.

-It afterwards came to the family of Roches, of Roche, and then it was sold to Thomas Trefusis, whose granddaughters carried this estate to the family of Edward Herle, of Prideaux, Luxulyan.
+It afterwards came to the family of Roches, of Roche, and then it was sold for £600 in 1582 to Thomas Trefusis, whose granddaughters carried this estate to the family of Edward Herle, of Prideaux, Luxulyan.
 It continued in the family of Herle for three generations.
 Nicholas, the eldest son of Edward Herle and Mary Trefusis, made it his residence and built the front of the present mansion, which was incomplete and unfinished at the time of his death in 1682.
 Edward the eldest son succeeded to the estate and was sheriff in 1713.
-He married in 1714, Elizabeth Northmore.
-He finished the building of the mansion and was M.P. for Launceston, 12 Anne, 1713-14.
+The south facade and staircase were built at this time and the drawing-room retains its fine late seventeenth-century ceiling festooned with cherub’s heads amid an oval band of fruiting foliage.
+Edward married Elizabeth Northmore in 1714.
+He finished the building of the mansion and was M.P. for Launceston.
 He died in 1721, leaving an only son, Northmore Herle, who died in 1737, soon after he attained his majority, and devised his property to his six half-sisters, the daughters of Dr Charles Kendall, who had inter-married with his mother.

 In 1867 Thomas’s son, Colonel Paul Phillipps sold the House and Estate of 400 acres to the Tregonning family for £15,000.
 The family were mining agents and miners in Gwennap in the early eighteenth century, living and marrying locally until John Simmons Tregoning (born 1814) moved first to Boscastle to work for John Langford, and subsequently to London and Liverpool.
 In, 1844 he established a metal and ship brokerage firm in Liverpool and in 1849 established the Bissoe tin smelting works.
 Two years later he set up the Llanelly tinplate works, and the family’s fortunes and social status increased as the business expanded.